-Had a NEO's employment been terminated without cause on December 31, 2015, any options (or SARs) previously granted to him and outstanding on that date and not exercised within a thirty-day period following such termination would have been cancelled; no other incremental payments would have been owed other than the number of pro-rated RSUs which would have vested on such date based on the number of months worked during a performance cycle.
+Had a NEO's employment been terminated without cause on December 31, 2016, any options (or SARs) previously granted to such NEO and outstanding on that date and not exercised within a thirty-day period following such termination would have been cancelled.

 The Corporation entered into change of control agreements (the "Change of Control Agreements") with Messrs.
-Perron, Audet, Lessard and Coursol.
+Roshan, Perron, Audet, Lessard and Coursol.
 The purpose of these agreements is to reinforce and encourage each officer's continued attention and dedication to his or her assigned duties without distraction in the face of solicitations by other employers and the potentially disruptive circumstances arising from the possibility of a change of control of the Corporation.
 Under the Change of Control Agreements, an officer must be terminated or must resign for good reason within two years of a change of control event in order to receive benefits.
 The Corporation believes this "double-trigger" practice is in the best interest of shareholders as it does not pay any benefits to an officer unless he or she is negatively impacted by a change of control event that is in the best interest of the Corporation's shareholders.